 Source lines are displayed by default at breakpoints, tracepoints, and watchpoints if they are available for the module being debugged.
 You can also control their display with the SET STEP [NO]SOURCE command and the /[NO]SOURCE qualifier of the SET BREAK, SET TRACE, and SET WATCH commands.
-See Chapter 6 for information about how to control the display of source code in general and in particular at breakpoints, tracepoints, and watchpoints.
+See Chapter 6, "Controlling the Display of Source Code" for information about how to control the display of source code in general and in particular at breakpoints, tracepoints, and watchpoints.